gomezalberto/pretus/src/Plugins/Plugin_PythonAlgorithm/README.md

 # 8. Using the `PythonAlgorithm` plugin

-To test the plug-in within PRETUS, we build a simple pipeline where we read a video from file, apply the blurring, and visualize the results.
+To test the plug-in within PRESTUS, we build a simple pipeline where we read a video from file, apply the blurring, and visualize the results.
 To this end we use, in this order, the `video manager` plug-in, the `Python Algorithm` plug-in, and the `GUI` plug-in, which have numbers 2, 4 and 5 respectively.
 These numbers may change depending on the build so the user should check by typing `pretus -h`.
 Then we call PRETUS as follows:

 ```
 ./bin/pretus -pipeline "2>4>5"  --videomanager_input /home/username/videos/video.MP4  --pythonalgorithm_sigma 10  --videomanager_showimage 1 --pythonalgorithm_showimage 1